realtechsupport/cocktail/README.md

 	conda install -c conda-forge geopandas

 step 6 - test the setup <br>
-a) Test qgis
+a) Test QGIS

-Run qgis_test in the base environment <br>
+Run the qgis test in the base environment <br>

   	python3 qgis_test.py

 b) Test OTB

 Activate the OTB environment <br>

   	conda activate OTB

-Run the otb_test <br>
+Run the otb test <br>

   	python3 otb_test.py

 You can now use QGIS in the base installation and enable the conda environment to access OTB functionality.
-You can cross-access libraries from either environment with python scripts for each of the environments: <br>
+You can also move across environments to access libraries from either environment with python scripts as outlined below (see top.sh): <br>

   	echo "Starting OTB-QGIS pipeline...\n\n"